strongloop-archive/strong-gateway-demo/README.md

 [`notes-app-gateway`](notes-app-gateway) is a seven-step tutorial meant to demonstrate various features of the StrongLoop API Gateway.
-In each step, we incrementally improve on the app from part 1 of the tutorial.
+In each step, we incrementally improve on the app from part 1 (`notes-app-plain`).
 A variety of major topics are covered as we work through the transformation of `notes-app-plain` to `notes-app-gateway`.
 Upon completion, the app from part 1 of the tutorial will fetch notes via the API gateway instead of directly from the API server: